NaXzyu/Dialogos/docs/Design-Doc-SocraticAgent.md

 - **Semaphore Coordination**: Semaphores are employed to orchestrate the execution of tasks, preventing race conditions and ensuring that critical sections of code are accessed in a controlled manner.
 - **Efficient Resource Allocation**: The Job System intelligently allocates resources, ensuring that each Thread and Fiber has the necessary computational power to perform optimally without wastage.

-By intertwining Threads and Fibers with the existing Parallel State Machine, the SocraticAgent achieves a new level of multitasking capability.
-This design not only enhances the agent's ability to process multiple streams of information but also fortifies its capacity to execute complex, concurrent tasks within the dynamic and demanding context of game environments.

 ## Optimized Reward Signal Framework
 The SocraticAgent's performance is driven by an optimized reward signal framework that ensures adaptive and goal-oriented behavior.
 This framework is designed to evaluate and reinforce the agent's actions across various states, with a particular focus on the Orient state's analytical capabilities.

 ### Adaptive Action Potential